Our research in evolutionary genomics focuses on three major areas:

-In Dr. Stevison's graduate and postdoctoral work, she have generated fine-scale genome-wide recombination maps in Drosophila persimilis (see article), Pan paniscus, Pan troglodytes ellioti, and Gorilla gorilla gorilla (Stevison et al. Submitted).
+In Dr. Stevison's graduate and postdoctoral work, she have generated fine-scale genome-wide recombination maps in Drosophila persimilis (see article), Pan paniscus, Pan troglodytes ellioti, and Gorilla gorilla gorilla (Stevison et al. Accepted).
 For Dr. Stevison's doctoral work, she directly estimated recombination rates from high-throughput genotyping of a large-scale genetic cross using SNP markers developed from next-generation sequence data.
 For Dr. Stevison's postdoc, she indirectly estimated recombination rates using an linkage disequilibrium based approach with whole genome sequence data from 10-15 individuals each as part of the Great Ape Genome Project (see article).
 We found that the broad-scale correlation within species breaks down quickly despite very little change in sequence divergence between pairs.
 Additionally, we found that the transcription factor PRDM9, previously shown to localize to human recombination hotspots, explains variation in recombination rates at hotspots more broadly across great apes.
 We attribute the previously reported lack of signal in western chimp to higher allelic variation at PRDM9 in the Pan genus and lower quality at fine-scales for rate estimates for previous work.
-This work is currently in revision (pre-print on BioRxiv) and has led to additional work on gorilla demography and selection (see article), and other works to be submitted this fall.
-I am also working on a recombination map for gibbons, examining rate variation outside of great apes.
+This work has just been accepted for publication (pre-print on BioRxiv) and has led to additional work on gorilla demography and selection (see article), and other works to be submitted this fall.
+We are also working on a recombination map for gibbons, examining rate variation outside of great apes.

 Variation in levels of introgression across the genome

 The discovery of a non-uniform distribution of hybridization across the genome has transformed the way we think about the process of speciation and our understanding of how species are maintained despite hybridization.
 In my research, I have been involved in projects documenting the strength of introgression (gene flow) between hybridizing taxa.
-For my master's research, I published one of the first studies documenting sequence-based evidence at nuclear DNA of hybridization between the rhesus and cynomolgus macaque (see article).
+For her master's research, Dr. Stevison published one of the first studies documenting sequence-based evidence at nuclear DNA of hybridization between the rhesus and cynomolgus macaque (see article).

-More recently, as part of my postdoc, I have been involved in research comparing the relative contributions of neandertal DNA to different human populations, with the surprising conclusion that East Asians have higher levels of neandertal admixture compared to Europeans (see article).
-I am also working on multiple projects in collaboration with Dr. Nadav Ahituv at UCSF to characterize nucleotide changes along the human/neandertal lineage resulting in corresponding changes in enhancer function during neural development (see article).
+More recently, as part of her postdoc, Dr. Stevison was involved in research comparing the relative contributions of neandertal DNA to different human populations, with the surprising conclusion that East Asians have higher levels of neandertal admixture compared to Europeans (see article).
+She also worked in collaboration with Dr. Nadav Ahituv at UCSF to characterize nucleotide changes along the human/neandertal lineage resulting in corresponding changes in enhancer function during neural development (see article).